wsrtka/VeracityFlow/README.md

    docker compose up --build
    ```

-The app runs `app/fact_checker.py` on startup.
+The app runs `app/fact_checker.py` on startup, which by default fact-checks the claim `"The moon is made of cheese."` — swap it out for your own claim at the bottom of the file.

 ### Running Locally (without Docker)

-Requires Python 3.13 (autogen-agentchat does not yet support Python 3.14).
+Requires Python 3.13 (`autogen-agentchat` does not yet support Python 3.14).

 ```bash
 pip install -r requirements.txt